-What can be said about this dish of dal palang?
+What can be said about this Bengali dal and spinach dish?

-Creamy, nutritious, protein-rich, iron and mineral-rich, fibre-rich, this is probably the healthiest dish in this cookbook.
+Creamy, nutritious, protein-rich, iron and mineral-rich, fibre-rich, dal palang or palak dal is probably the healthiest recipe in this cookbook.

-It is also one of our favourite go-to recipes for a quick evening meal.
-Served with plain rice, this can be served very quickly with a minimum of effort.
+It is one of our favourite go-to recipes for a quick evening meal.
+This can be prepared very quickly and needs a minimum of effort to cook.
 A great dish to serve to your vegetarian friends.

-Thoroughly wash pigeon peas, then soak for one hour.
+- Thoroughly wash the pigeon peas, then set aside to soak for one hour.

-Thoroughly wash the red lentils, drain, then place into a pot with 750 ml of water, the turmeric and salt.
+- Thoroughly wash the red lentils, drain, then place into a pot with 750 ml of water.
 Drain the pigeon peas and add to the pot.
+Add the turmeric and the salt.

-Bring the lentils gently to the boil, then reduce heat to a low simmer and cook for 20 minutes, stirring occasionally.
-Remove any foam that appears.
-If the lentils start to dry out, add a little more water as required.
-Do not add too much as you do not want a watery dal.
+- Bring the lentils gently to the boil, remove any foam that appears, then reduce the heat to a low simmer.
+Cook for 20 minutes, stirring occasionally.
+If the lentils start to dry out, add a little more water – do not add too much as you do not want a watery dal.